-We’ve been working with Burke Hill Farm in Cherryfield, Maine for over half a decade to get the Boston Organics Community some of the best certified organic wild blueberries in the world.
+We’ve been working with suppliers in Maine, like Burke Hill Farm, to bring the Boston Organics Community some of the best certified organic wild blueberries in the world.
 Burke Hill Farm consists of about 120 acres of fields, but there are about 44,000 acres of wild blueberries that grow naturally in fields along Maine's Downeast corridor.
 They grow so many wild blueberries there that it's been named the state's official fruit.

 The plants grow on a two year cycle.
 At the end of a harvest year, the fields are pruned, mowed and sometimes even burned to prevent weeds and pests from taking over and to encourage the plants to grow more berries in the following cycle.

-Lowbush plants are connected by a network of underground rhizomes, so they can survive these extreme conditions and the bitter winters.
+Lowbush plants are connected by a network of underground rhizomes that can survive extreme conditions and bitter winters.
 After the ground thaws in the spring, the plants regrow dense foliage and lots of tiny berries that are ripe for only a very short window at the end of the summer.

 Are Wild Blueberries Healthier For You?

-The short answer is yes, wild blueberries are incredibly healthy for you to eat.
-All blueberries have high levels of antioxidant phytonutrients, in particular a flavanoid called anthocyanin that gives blueberries their namesake pigment.
+The short answer is yes, wild blueberries are incredibly healthy!
+All blueberries have high levels of antioxidant phytonutrients, in particular a flavonoid called anthocyanin that gives blueberries their namesake pigment.

 While most of the research done around dietary antioxidants is still relatively new, they have been shown to protect against inflammation, Alzheimer’s and other degenerative diseases.